slathibatfas/nms_optimizer-web/README.md

    npm run dev
    ```

-The app will be available at `http://localhost:5173` by default.
-The app expects a service endpoint at http://127.0.0.1:5000/.
-Edit .env.development to set the service endpoint URL if you need to change the default value.
+The app runs at http://localhost:5173 by default.
+In development mode, it expects the backend service to be available at http://127.0.0.1:5000/.

+To override the default service endpoint, update the VITE_API_URL value in your .env.development file.

 ---